 The placebo effect often requires prior exposure to a drug or therapy for the body to learn a physiologic response.
 But, open-label studies in which people know they are taking a placebo have been effective, such as with irritable bowel syndrome, chronic low back pain, and migraine headaches.

 Studies show there is a placebo effect inherent in every therapeutic encounter and in every medication we take.
-But, no placebo effect study has been proven to lower a cancer tumor marker, and that would imply a placebo’s efficacy against cancer.
+To date, no placebo-controlled study has demonstrated the ability to lower a cancer tumor marker like PSA.
+If such an effect exists, it would challenge many current assumptions in oncology.
 Are scientists ready for that?
 I’d say, probably not.

 Everything I’ve done thus far on this cancer journey - every prayer, affirmation, alternative therapy, and traditional therapy.
 Also, the multitude of things I’ve done to make my body less favorable to letting cancer take hold - drinking a liter of green tea daily, regular juicing and detoxification shakes, the variety of supplements I’ve taken and continue to take to shore up my body’s systems, regular exercise, and most importantly, a positive mindset.